minio/docs/source/reference/minio-mc/mc-cat.rst

          :end-before: end-minio-syntax

-You can also use :mc:`mc cat` against a local filesystem to produce similar results to the ``cat`` commandline tool:
+You can also use :mc:`mc cat` against a local filesystem to produce similar results to the ``cat`` commandline tool.

 Parameters
 ~~~~~~~~~~